 Becoming alive again…with body and soul

 …that’s how I would describe the goal of my work.
 My approach to psychotherapy provides a combination of different techniques from body-oriented psychotherapy and talk therapy for your personal growth.

-The knowledge about emotions and moods not only happening in our brain but also in our body is the common basis of body-oriented psychotherapy approaches....
+The knowledge about emotions and moods that happen not only in our brain but also in our body is the common basis of body-oriented psychotherapy approaches....